nystudio107/craft-transcoder/README.md

 The `sharpen` option determines whether an unsharp mask filter should be applied to the scaled video.

-The file format setting `videoFormat` is preset to what you'll need to generate `mp4` videos, but it can also generate `webm` videos, or any other format that `ffmpeg` supports.
+The file format setting `videoEncoder` is preset to what you'll need to generate `h264` videos, but it can also generate `webm` videos, or any other format that `ffmpeg` supports.
 See the `config.php` file for details

 ### Generating a Transcoded Audio File